slurmulon/bach/docs/guide.md

 They let you say "play this, then this" and so on.
 In `bach` this pattern is called a "rhythmic timeline".

-There are only two types of collections in bach: "lists" and "sets".
+There are only two types of collections in `bach`: "lists" and "sets".

 #### Lists